July 4th-7th 2019

 |Driving through the country side|

-wondering if it was someone else.
+else.
 The smell got stronger and stronger, and when we pulled up at the circuit the car behind warned us that we were leaking fuel onto the ground.
 On opening the bonnet, after some searching we eventually found the lower banjo on the front carb had come loose - It was the same banjo on the rear carb that had come loose all those kms ago as we drove into Ulaan Bataar !
 Once again the shielding to protect the fuel lines from the heat of the exhaust manifold had saved the fuel from dripping straight onto the hot manifold, but that same shield also made it almost impossible to reach the banjo with a spanner.
 We were pulled off to the side trying to fix it, and wondering if we would get it done in time for us to complete the stage.
 Eventually we got it tight, and the fuel leak stopped, so we left all the tools on the grass verge and went out to complete the stage.

 |Morning coffee at Monastery|